How to Parse JSON in Python - Easy Steps

 When working with structured content, you can use the requests library to make things easier.
 Simply issue a GET request and the URL via requests.get(url).
 Then, you can parse the response with response.json().
 From there, it’s simple to access specific pieces of information like headers, the user agent, the origin, or the request URL and print them out as needed.

-The code contains strong error handling; it captures json.JSONDecodeError when decoding error occurs, and KeyError when a specific key is absent, consequently making the program to be safeguarded from ‘no data’ crashes.
+The code contains strong error handling; it captures json.JSONDecodeError when a decoding error occurs and KeyError when a specific key is absent, consequently making the program safeguarded from ‘no data’ crashes.
 Such code robustness therefore enables it to handle real web scraping tasks perfectly.

 import requests